 Notice the tracks on the ground.
 A good hunter would be able to recognize them immediately.
 Do you know what animals they belong to?
 Get closer to the screens which are between the columns.
 You’ll be able to see spectacular 3D backlit images related to hunting and their protagonists.
 And with this concludes our tour through the farmhouse.
-I hope you’ve enjoyed it and learned many things.
+I hope you’ve enjoyed it and learned many things thanks to this audioguide.

 Here ends our tour through these Visitors’ Center’s rooms and begins the visit to Cabañeros National Park.
-You'll be able to see with your own eyes all that I’ve been telling you during the exhibition.
+You'll be able to see with your own eyes all that I’ve been telling you during the exhibition with the audioguide.
 I hope my comments have helped you to understand better what you've seen so far, and the things you are going to enjoy from now on.

 If you have any questions, ask my colleagues at the reception booth.
 And get ready to enjoy amazing experiences in the best possible atmosphere to watch wildlife in its natural habitat.